mrsahin101/Fundamentals_of_Programming_Csharp/Chapter3_Operators_Expressions/Notes.md

 #### Explicit Type Conversion
 - Explicit type conversion is used whenever there is possibility of data lose during conversion.In this case (e.g. double to long conversion) **explicit conversion** is necessary.
 - This happens because the myDouble variable value is bigger than int range so it gets minimum value of integer.
 It's not always possible to predict what value of a variable will be after scope overflow!
 Therefore use sufficent large types and be careful to switching smaller types.

+#### Data Loss During Type Conversion
+- When we doing type convesrion data might get lost.
+Have to be carefull.
+- When we doing implicit type conversion, it's still good practice to use type conversion keyword intentionally to make code more readable and reducing chance of errors.
+- checked keyword can be used during conversion to detect overflow. e.g : int i = checked((int)d);
+- Note that conversion form or to string is not possible through typecasting.

+### Conversion to String
+- If necessary we can convert any value to string.
+Including null.
+Conversion done automatically whether you are using concatenation operator (+) or calling ToString() method.

+### Expressions
+- When dealing with expressions dividing by zero is important. if its integer divided by zero it will cause error in run-time.
+But if its some floating number then its either 0, NaN or infinity.
+- When working with expressions it is always good practice to use brackets to make code more readable